Forced into Buying Unnecessary Flood Insurance?

 Option One Mortgage Holders: If you were forced or coerced into purchasing an excessive flood insurance policy, you may have legal recourse to seek compensation for the additional expenses associated with this coverage.
 Class Action.org is investigating claims that certain mortgage companies have been forcing borrowers to maintain or buy flood coverage which is unnecessary, overly expensive, or otherwise excessive.
 While Option One Mortgage has not been found among the financial institutions engaging in these questionable practices, many homeowners who have borrowed from other establishments have expressed that they were forced into paying the high costs of an unnecessary, excessive or second flood insurance policy.

-If Option One Mortgage or any other bank forced you into purchasing or maintaining an overly expensive, excessive or second flood insurance policy, fill out our free case review form today for a no cost evaluation of your claim.
-You may be able to seek compensation for the high premiums paid out for this insurance.
+If Option One Mortgage or any other bank forced you into purchasing or maintaining an overly expensive, excessive or second flood insurance policy, you may be able to seek compensation for the high premiums paid out for this insurance.

 Consumers may be able to participate in a flood insurance lawsuit if they were forced to purchase or maintain: